Henry Rawlinson, 1st Baron Rawlinson: Battles of 1918

 On 28 March 1918, Rawlinson took over Fifth Army from Hubert Gough, sacked in the wake of the German March offensive, Operation Michael; his Fourth Army Staff joined him and Fifth Army became Fourth Army on 2 April.
 By this time the German Army's offensive had been checked, and the Allies were preparing a counter-offensive.
-Following the success of the Australian attack at Le Hamel on 4 July, Rawlinson proposed to Haig a larger attack, designed to force the Germans back from the city of Amiens and further to damage the German Army's weakening morale.
+Following the success of the Australian attack at Le Hamel on 4 July, Rawlinson proposed to Haig, now a field marshal, a larger attack, designed to force the Germans back from the city of Amiens and further to damage the German Army's weakening morale.
 At lunch on 16 July Haig agreed, saying he had already proposed such an operation.
-Rawlinson had learned from his experiences on the Somme.
-"The immeasurable superiority of the planning for 8 August 1918 over that for 1 July 1916 testified to the distance the BEF had travelled in the interim."
+Rawlinson had learned from his experiences on the Somme:

 The attack was to be on a relatively narrow front, with no prior bombardment and limited objectives.
 To ensure a breakthrough, Haig gave Rawlinson command of virtually the whole British armoured forces.
-By this stage of the war British manpower was severely depleted, and to achieve the breakthrough, the 4th Army comprised four Canadian, five Australian, five British and one American division.
+By this stage of the war British manpower was severely depleted, and to achieve the breakthrough, the Fourth Army comprised four Canadian, five Australian, five British and two American divisions.

 The Allies achieved surprise and the Battle of Amiens proved a striking success.
 On 8 August, described by General Erich Ludendorff as "the black day of the German Army", the Allies took 12,000 prisoners and captured 450 guns.
 The German and Allied commands were struck by the collapse in German morale and the high number of Germans surrendering without a fight.
 The Allies were still cautious about pressing their advantage too far and on 11 August Rawlinson advised Haig to halt the offensive.

 In September, again commanding a mixed force of British, Australian and American divisions, Rawlinson participated in the breaking of the Hindenburg Line, a major part of the Hundred Days Offensive.
-Initial planning was by John Monash, the Australian commander, but Rawlinson broadened the front and gave him more tanks.
+Initial planning was by Lieutenant General Sir John Monash, the Australian Corps commander, but Rawlinson broadened the front and gave him more tanks.
 The Allied attack was preceded by a massive artillery bombardment.
-Allied success was most striking in the centre where 46th (North Midland) Division crossed the St Quentin Canal and stormed trenches beyond, advancing up to 3 mi and taking over 5,300 prisoners.
+Allied success was most striking in the centre where the 46th (North Midland) Division, part of Rawlinson's IX Corps, crossed the St Quentin Canal and stormed trenches beyond, advancing up to 3 mi and taking over 5,300 prisoners.
 The Fourth Army's advance continued in the Battles of the Selle and the Sambre and Oise Canal.
 In the Hundred Days, the Fourth Army had gained 85 mi, taking 80,000 prisoners and 1,100 guns.

+The Allied advances continued until the Armistice of 11 November 1918, which brought an end to the fighting on the Western Front.